 Presented by Charlotte Cheng, Curriculum Specialist, Wonder Workshop; and Faith Plunkett, Technology Coach, Decatur City Schools, AL

 Get a CE Certificate for this edWebinar Learn more

 What are the most important coding concepts for teachers to teach and students to learn in K–8?
 How can teachers make these concepts understandable, fun, and relevant for students?
-Whether you are beginning your journey into computer science with no experience or a seasoned educator looking for new activities to bring coding to life in your classroom or school, this edWebinar will provide you with resources you need.
+Whether you are beginning your journey into computer science with no experience or a seasoned educator looking for new activities to bring coding to life in your classroom or school, this recorded edWebinar will provide you with resources you need.

 About the Presenters

-With over 15 years of curriculum design experience, Charlotte Cheng, Curriculum Content Manager at Wonder Workshop, has developed curriculum content for Wonder Workshop, the Walt Disney Company, Save the Children, LeapFrog, and several edtech startups.
+With over 15 years of curriculum design experience, Charlotte Cheng, Curriculum Specialist at Wonder Workshop, has developed curriculum content for Wonder Workshop, the Walt Disney Company, Save the Children, LeapFrog, and several edtech startups.
 Her expertise is creating effective and engaging content for kids at the intersection of education, media, and technology.
 Charlotte has also taught in a variety of K-12 classroom settings and one of her workshops was featured on ABC News.
 She received her BS in cognitive science and MA in elementary education at Stanford University.
 In her spare time, Charlotte likes to draw on walls, sidewalks, faces, and once in a while, the good old traditional piece of paper.